 Using Insecticides Indoors

-Spray the product upward at a rate of 5 to 8 seconds for every 1,000 square feet of space.
+- Spray the product upward at a rate of five to eight seconds for every 1,000 square feet of space.

 - Remove pet food and water dishes from the treatment area before spraying.